 3. Add the course in Track

-If you are accepted, you need to head over to Track to add a clearing choice.
-Then you’ll also need to contact the university to let them know you have accepted the offer.
-They may require you to send a letter of acceptance, or a quick email might also be OK.
+If you are accepted and have chosen the uni you want to go to, you need to head over to Track to add a clearing choice.
+If you are eligible for a course, “add clearing choice” will appear.
+Be aware – you can only add a Clearing choice with permission from the university, and you can only add one at a time.
+Once you’ve added your choice, you’ll need to contact the university to let them know you have accepted the offer.
 Ask them how they want you to accept the offer and follow their instructions.
+This may be by letter or email, and the university can then confirm your choice.

 Clearing is a great way to secure a place on your chosen course.
 There are a lot of reasons why universities may have excess vacancies available.
 Many students think it signals the university isn’t the best.
 However, it could just be that fewer students are interested in the courses posted.
 It’s possible you could snag an even better placement through clearing.